brucou/kingly/NOTES/DSL.md

 - initialControlState is :0: by convention (or :0: (identifier) if that is useful)
 - settings are defined with const settings = {...} in the last line of the file .settings, no exports
 - imports are in most modular languages and are alike while exports vary widely
   - we want to use this in other language than JavaScript too
+  - so describe imports/dependencies in a language-agnostic way
 - we will produce only one concatenated file with everything inside for production so need for export internally
 - may be necessaary at the end of the large file though to export the final machine or app -